 Mount Dora Historic Inn.
 221 East 4th Avenue, Mount Dora, Florida 32757.
 Tel: 352-735-1212.
 This historic inn is just a block or two from downtown Mount Dora on a shady tree lined street.
 The inn was built in the 1880's and has been lovingly restored with beautifully appointed rooms with private baths.

 Many old houses in Mount Dora have been lovingly restored and maintained over the years.
 The one in the photograph below always appeals to me.
-It is on Morningside Drive in the Sylvan Shores neighborhood.
+It is on Morningside Drive in the Sylvan Shores neighborhood and recently sold (2016).